HaymayndzUltra/secretflow/unified_workflow/templates/workflow1_evidence/README.md

 - Reference this index when generating evidence manifests via the workflow1 automation wrappers.
 - Each entry includes the phase, canonical destination within `workflow1/<phase>/evidence`, and a short description to help operators validate output.
+- When migrating historical evidence, follow the [Migration Guide](../../../docs/operations/migration-guide.md) and validate conversions with the [Troubleshooting Guide](../../../docs/operations/troubleshooting.md).